mckenm/HanmaTekPSUCmd/Readme.md

 power parameters for my own project.
 I also hope other owner of this power supply may found it userful, or get source code enhance it or just change it to meet your specific need.

 Source code it in https://github.com/mckenm/HanmaTekPSUCmd

+You can download the release version of code and binary from https://github.com/mckenm/HanmaTekPSUCmd/releases

 Hope you will found some use of it!